 When you own where you live, you stop asking permission.
 Our houses become studios, workshops, libraries, labs — whatever the people living there need them to be.
 The culture comes from the constraints, not the branding.

 We decide how things work here.
-Not a DAO with token voting — just people who live together figuring it out.
-Messy, slow, human.
-That's the point.
+Not a DAO with token voting — just people who live together getting shit done.
+Iterating everyday to be our best selves, together.
+That's ZuCity.

 If you want to see what's actually available, the app has rooms, events, and community listings.

-¥300 ramen.
-Fresh sashimi from the konbini.
-Grandmothers who've been perfecting their miso recipe for 60 years.
-You eat incredibly well here without trying.
+¥900 ramen.
+Fresh vegetables from local farms.
+Obachans perfecting their miso recipe for 60 years.
+By default, you eat healthy and delicious food every meal without even trying.

 Mountains, rivers, hot springs, forests — all walkable from town.
 Nature isn't a weekend trip here.
 It's Tuesday.

 Neighbors who bring you vegetables they grew.
 Shopkeepers who remember your name.
-Genuine warmth that doesn't come with an invoice.
+Saying 'Hi!' from across the street.
+Genuine warmth that doesn't come with fulfilled life.

 Walk anywhere, anytime.
 Leave your bike unlocked.
 Let your kids roam.
 It's genuinely safe in a way that's hard to explain until you experience it.

-We're not running a retreat center for digital nomads.
+We're not running a retreat center isolated from the world.
 We shop at the same grocery store as everyone else.
 We go to the matsuri.
 We help clear snow.
 Our neighbors know our names, and we know theirs.
 That's not a marketing angle — it's just what happens when you actually stay somewhere long enough to belong.

 A glimpse into daily life at ZuCity Japan — community gatherings, shared meals, and the coliving experience in rural Nagano.